Domhnall Ua Buachalla

-Domhnall Ua Buachalla ([ˈd̪ˠoːnˠəl̪ˠ uə ˈbˠuəxəl̪ˠə]; Daniel Richard "Donal" Buckley; 3 February 1866 – 30 October 1963) was an Irish politician and member of the First Dáil who served as third and final governor-general of the Irish Free State and later served as a member of the Council of State.
+Domhnall Ua Buachalla ([ˈd̪ˠoːnˠəl̪ˠ uə ˈbˠuəxəl̪ˠə]; Daniel Richard "Donal" Buckley; 3 February 1866 – 30 October 1963) was an Irish politician and member of the First Dáil who served as third and final governor-general of the Irish Free State from 1932 to 1936, and later served as a member of the Council of State from 1959 until his death.

 Early life

 Ua Buachalla was born in Maynooth in County Kildare on 3 February 1866.
 His birth was registered as Daniel, the son of Cornelius Buckley, a shopkeeper, and Sarah Buckley, née Jacob.
-He married Sinéad Walsh in Dolphin's Barn, Dublin on 3 June 1897.
+He married Sinéad Walsh in Dolphin's Barn, Dublin, on 3 June 1897.
 After his marriage, he and his family lived in Maynooth, where he ran a combined grocery, bicycle shop and pub in the town.
 He was an Irish language activist and member of Conradh na Gaeilge.
 In 1907, he was arrested and had his groceries seized when he refused to pay a fine for having his grocery wagon painted with Domhnall Ua Buachalla (his name in the Irish language), as British law required grocery wagons to be registered only in the English language.

 1916–1932

-He was a member of the Irish Volunteers and on the outbreak of the 1916 Easter Rising he walked the 26 kilometres to Dublin to fight in the Rising.
-He was imprisoned in the mass arrests and deportations that followed, and released in 1917.
+He was a member of the Irish Volunteers and on the outbreak of the 1916 Easter Rising, he cycled the 26 kilometres to Dublin, found the Rising was on and returned to Maynooth, where he gathered his men, marched them to Dublin and fought in the GPO and as a sniper in outposts in the Exchange Hotel in Parliament Street and Arnott's of Henry Street; he was a crack shot.
+On the retreat from the GPO he was sent on a sortie and made it to the William and Woods factory, but found it full of looters, and left.
+He made it to the Broadstone railway station but was held there by British soldiers and sent to Richmond Barracks and from there to Knutsford Prison and then Frongoch internment camp in Wales.
+He was released a few days before Christmas 1916, and describes the prisoners getting a "royal welcome" on their return.
 Like many Rising survivors, he joined Sinn Féin, a small separatist party that was wrongly blamed by the British government for the Easter Rising.
 In the aftermath of the Rising, survivors led by Éamon de Valera took over the party in the struggle for the establishment of an Irish republic.
 Ua Buachalla was elected as a Sinn Féin MP for Kildare North at the 1918 general election.
 He served in the First Dáil (1918–1921), and was re-elected to the Second Dáil in 1921 as a Teachta Dála (TD) for Kildare–Wicklow.
 He sided with de Valera and opposed the Anglo-Irish Treaty.
 He fought in the Four Courts in the Civil War.
 Imprisoned in Dundalk jail, he was released by the Anti-Treaty troops in August 1922.
 He lost his seat at the 1922 general election, and was an unsuccessful candidate at the 1923 general election.